A Summer Thanksgiving

 In winter—oh—it's precious.

-A window bright will do,
+A window bright will do.

-yield new life pushing through!
+See new life pushing through!

-Then, more than seeds, we plant—in trust
+Then, more than seeds, we plant as well,

-that goodness will go on....
+trust marvels will go on....

 There's something about a garden